stefan-hoeck/idris2-dom/README.md

 ## Project structure

 ### DOM
-The DOM bindings as well as the Javascript utilities can be built by running `idris2 --build dom.ipkg`.
+The DOM bindings as well as the JavaScript utilities can be built by running `idris2 --build dom.ipkg`.
 Given the size of the codebase, this might take several minutes.

-### Javascript utilities
+### JavaScript utilities
 The functionality provided by the submodules of `JS` should eventually go to its own repository.
-As a preparation for this change and to speed up development of Javascript utilities (typechecking `dom.ipkg` is slow), package file `js.ipkg` is provided.
+As a preparation for this change and to speed up development of JavaScript utilities (typechecking `dom.ipkg` is slow), package file `js.ipkg` is provided.

 ### Documentation